M-Doja/media-collector/README.md

    like, movie photos and posters, more information about the Cast and Crew members, movie trailers, as well a huge list of movie trivia, that can a friendly hang out into a whole of fun.

+   - Please note this application is Stable and currently ready for use.
+     However this application is still in the Review and Improvement Stage, meaning the refinement and possible addition of application features is still undergoing.
+If you have a suggestion or an idea for improvement, you request can be sent [here] (https://mailto:dojadeveloper@gmail.com).